tunguyen11/IBM-Recommendation/README.md

 # Recommendation-with-IBM
-Build the recommendation system from IBM Watson Studio platform.
 This project use the data from IBM Watson Studio platform data contain the user and articles that users interacted to build the recommendation system.
 ### Objective
 In this project I use the data from IBM Watson Studio platform data to build the recommendation system suggests articles for users to interact.